paudefclasspy/A-Star-Path-Finding/README.md

 # A-Star-Path-Finding
-Pathfinding created with the A* algorithm You can place obstacles, the algorithm will sweep the entire map and find the best path to the specified destination
+Pathfinding created with the A* algorithm.
+You can place obstacles and the algorithm will sweep the entire map and find the best path to the specified destination.